SigOiry/Micasense_Processing/README.md

 images from the Micasense RedEdge-MX Dual camera. he original workflow, written in Python, is available [here](https://github.com/micasense/imageprocessing).
 This repository aims to translate the Python workflow into an R workflow.
-The python workflow is no longer maintained and requires specific versions of each package to function correctly.
-Don’t enjoy spending hours just setting up your Python environment?
-This repo is made for you!
+I’m not really used to code in Python and I thought it can be a good exercise to try to translate this repository in R.

 The original aims of micasense when they created this processing workflow was to help researchers and developers to do their own image